World heritage bid flinders ranges large

 7. Who decides if a World Heritage nomination will be accepted?

-World Heritage nominations get submitted to the UNESCO World Heritage Centre and are evaluated by IUCN (the International Union for the Conservation of Nature), who then will provide a recommendation to the World Heritage Committee.
+World Heritage nominations are submitted to the UNESCO World Heritage Centre and, depending on the nature of the nomination, are evaluated by the IUCN (International Union for the Conservation of Nature), or the ICOMOS (International Council on Monuments and Sites).
+The councils then provide a recommendation to the World Heritage Committee.

 The assessment process takes around 18 months.